panda3d/panda3d-docs/programming/scene-graph/scene-graph-manipulations.rst

 There is one more child of render2d to take note of, called pixel2d.
 This is scaled in such a way that one Panda unit represents one pixel in the window.
-The origin, (0, 0, 0) is in the upperleft corner of the window.
+The origin, (0, 0, 0) is in the upper left corner of the window.
 The lower right corner has x and z values equal to the width and -height of the window respectively.
 As Panda3D uses a Z-Up Right coordinate system, the Y coordinate in the window will actually be the inverted Z coordinate in Panda.